 What is Esentutl.exe?

-Adversaries abuses “Esentutl.exe” utility to copy a file from the disk and hide them on NTFS ADS for later execution.
-Here are the option /y loads a file from the path which looks “nc64.exe” netcat software and option /d is for defragmentation location.
+Adversaries abuse the “Esentutl.exe” utility to copy a file from the disk and hide them on NTFS ADS for later execution.
+Here are the options/y loads a file from the path which looks “nc64.exe” netcat software and option /d is for defragmentation location.

 This is a free tool, which can be used to find the malicious files hiding under the data streams.
 We have used the “alternateStreamview” Tool to reveal the data hiding on the stream!!
-Enterprises hunt your EDR, Create group policies in the active directory to block such utilities that can be accessed by insiders or malicious actor !!!
+Hunt your EDR for such threats, Create group policies in the active directory to block such utilities that can be accessed by insiders or malicious actors!!!
 Happy Hunting !!